But please remember that it is at this time of year when sheep and lambs are at their most vulnerable.

 Between 1st March and 31st July, keeping your dog on a lead on Open Access Land is also to protect ground nesting birds, as dogs run about in the undergrowth, they flush birds such as Nightjars and Skylarks off their nests and may cause them to abandon them.

 If your dog does kill or cause harm to livestock, you can be liable for a significant fine and for the value of the livestock harmed - your pet may also be dispatched, the cost of which will also have to be borne by you.
 Moreover, if your dog is actually seen in action harassing livestock it could be shot on sight.

-If you actually witness an attack in progress, call 999 otherwise any incidents witnessed should be reported to the Police on 101or directly to the Quantock Hills AONB Office on 01823 451884.
+If you actually witness an attack in progress, call 999 otherwise any incidents witnessed should be reported to the Police on 101 or by contacting the Quantock Hills team.

 Lamb images - Rob Dolton